CumulusNetworks/docs/content/cumulus-linux/Layer-1-and-Switch-Ports/Buffer-and-Queue-Management/_index.md

 ## Priority Flow Control

-*Priority flow control*, as defined in the [IEEE 802.1Qbb standard](http://www.ieee802.org/1/pages/802.1bb.html), provides a link-level flow control mechanism that can be controlled independently for each Class of Service (CoS) with the intention to ensure no data frames are lost when congestion occurs in a bridged network.
+*Priority flow control*, as defined in the {{<exlink url="http://www.ieee802.org/1/pages/802.1bb.html" text="IEEE 802.1Qbb standard">}}, provides a link-level flow control mechanism that can be controlled independently for each Class of Service (CoS) with the intention to ensure no data frames are lost when congestion occurs in a bridged network.

 {{%notice note%}}